outrun32/outrun32/README.md

 - 👋 Hi, I’m @outrun32
-- 👀 I’m interested in machine learning and its implementation in Unity
+- 👀 I’m interested in surviving
-- 🌱 I’m currently learning convolutional neural network models
+- 🌱 I’m currently learning how to live
-- 📫 How to reach me: jakovsap@gmail.com